Practice

 What single action today would move something important forward?

 The step does not need to be large.
-Often it is simply the next meaningful part of a larger effort — writing the first paragraph, making a difficult call, preparing a document, taking a short walk, beginning the task that has been quietly waiting.
+Often it is simply the next meaningful part of a larger effort — writing the first paragraph, making a difficult call, preparing a document, taking a short walk, or beginning the task that has been quietly waiting.

 What matters is that the action moves something, however slightly, in the direction you want to be going.